Mihail395/Emc2026_RentalAPI/README.md

 **Lab2** - Added functionalities and endpoints in the controller for: Listing and filtering accommodations with pagination, Using projections short and extended accommodation display, Using EntityGraph displaying accommodation information with fewer queries, Basic database accommodation view, Materialized database view for stats per category, Scheduled event for refreshing the materialized view, Event handling with events and listener for renting an accommodation room, Event and listener for fully booked accommodations, Logging the activity for renting and fully booked accommodations in an activity log database table.

+**Lab3** - Added CORS configuration into the security configuration file so the frontend can access the API endpoints and fixed some security issues.